-The numerical roll-up score should only be used as part of a decision-making process that includes the rest of the evaluation.
-The number's best use is as an indicator of how much additional work a person will need to do to make an informed decision about a service.
+Every privacy rating includes an overall score.
+A higher score (up to 100%) means the product provides more transparent and comprehensive privacy policies with better practices to protect user data.
+The score is best used is as an indicator of how much additional work a person will need to do to make an informed decision about a product.
 This use is directly related to the core work driving the evaluations: to help people make informed decisions about a service with less effort.
 The higher the number, the less effort required to make an informed and appropriate decision.

-To explain how questions affect a numerical roll-up score, we will look at question 3.2.4 from our published list of questions:
+To explain how questions affect an overall score, we will look at question 3.2.4 from our published list of questions:

 Do the policies clearly indicate whether or not personal information is shared with third parties for advertising or marketing purposes?